About Us Contact Shop

-But have you ever been curious about what the super saver experts do?
-And I’m not talking about known book writers or people who have gone to college and mastered in money management and business.
-I’m talking about people who have become experts in finding ways to save big and small as they get out of debt and/or build their wealth.
+And I’m not talking about known book writers or podcast show hosts who discuss ways to save money.
+I’m talking about normal, everyday people who have become experts in finding ways to save big and small as they get out of debt and/or build their wealth.

 1. “I’ve told a car dealer I wouldn’t purchase the car with that interest rate and started to walk out.
 They lowered the interest rate from 7% to 3.4%.
 Even with my “bad credit” that they said I had (My credit score is 760).
 The interest rate is negotiable even if they say it isn’t.
 Do it after you agree to the price on the car when you’re getting ready to sign the papers.